 1. Motivate and Influence People

-To truly be a leader, you must have followers.
+For leadership to be effective, you must have followers.
 In order to create followers, you must first have a reason for people to follow you.
 You need a vision of the future and a common objective that will result in a better tomorrow.
 You need a purpose people want to gravitate to.
 Once that is established, you have to be able to motivate and influence people to do the things they may or may not understand, may or may not like, or may or may not want to do to the point where they take ownership as if it was their idea.
 Easy right?
 As the well-known college football coach and television sports broadcaster Lee Corso says, “Not so fast my friend.”
 Because everyone is different, it takes skill to be able to connect with people on an individual level in order for them to trust you as a leader and be willing to run into a burning building if you ask them to.
 The famous leadership author John Maxwell exclaims, “People don’t care about how much you know until they know how much you care.”
 This is where the “art of leadership” comes in.
 Here are the three most effective ways to build a lasting followership.

 a.
 Take a genuine interest in people.
 The world has, and will always, revolve around people.
 Get to know them on a personal level.
 Learn about their significant other, kids, pets, hobbies, fears, insecurities, and life aspirations.
 Every person has unique characteristics that make them special.
 The better you can understand them and their talents, the better you can maximize their potential and help them achieve things they never imagined.

 b.
-Empower people.
+Use your leadership to empower people.
 Find out what motivates them (money, time off, awards, autonomy, etc), connect their passion and strengths to the needs of the organization, and inspire them to operate at their best.
 Challenge them on their weaknesses and build them up.
 Encourage them when they make a mistake.
 Trust them and give them the ability learn, grow, and flourish.
 When you empower people, they won’t let you down.
 A few years ago when I was leading a particular company, I met a man named Adam.
 He was working on a team helping manage the implementation of a very large and complicated technology solution.
 I met with him and the team on a regular basis throughout the life of the project.
 As I got to know him, I noticed he was extremely bright, but also very reserved in nature.
 One day while walking around the organization visiting with people, I stopped in and had an informal one-on-one conversation with Adam.
 I learned there was more to him than he let on.
 We talked about his family, career, and goals, which were all very impressive.
 Then I asked him, “Is there anything you could think of that would prevent you from achieving your dreams?”
 He answered, “Yes, I second guess myself and end up not following through.”
 I discovered Adam didn’t feel worthy.
 Deep down he knew he had talent, but he wasn’t confident he could really achieve the far-reaching things he desired.
 He hadn’t given himself permission to be successful.
 I recognized he needed clarity, focus, and a mentor.
 After working with him for a few months, he took off.
 He was on fire.
 It was as if we let a tiger out of a cage.
 The project he was working on was seamlessly migrated ahead of schedule and under the allotted budget.
 He would later go on to be a team lead and manager of various important endeavors.
 Two years later after I left the organization, I get a surprising telephone call from Adam.
 After 20 minutes of catching up, he disclosed why he called me.
 It was to tell me he had been promoted to a Director role, which was a major goal of his.
 He followed that up with a very emotional “thank you.”
 He told me it was because of me and my investment in him that he got promoted.
 That was a very humbling day that I will never forget.
 Regardless of whether I had anything to do with his success, the fact that he had a positive experience with me was gratifying.
 It reminded me that you never know the real impact you can have on someone’s life by just doing the right thing.
 Most of the time you will never know.
 But sometimes, you’ll get an unexpected call or email that will affirm the power of empowering others.

 c.
 Recognize people.
 Everyone needs to feel appreciated.
 Develop innovative ways to shine a spotlight on people’s contributions.
 Whether it is through a formal program like employee on the month, something simple like taking people to lunch, or occasionally patting them on the back and sincerely telling them, “Great job.
 I’m proud of you.
 We are so blessed to have you on the team.”
 It’s the thought that counts.
 Creating a positive memory for people lasts forever.
 Regardless of the mechanism, people need to feel important.
 It’s the leader’s job to create a winning culture of valuing people.
 One of the easiest ways to do that is walk around and talk to people on a regular basis with no agenda in mind.
 The most valuable thing you can offer someone is your time.
 Make time for people.
 Put it on your calendar.
 People need and want to hear from the leadership.
 It uplifts people.
 It puts a pep in their step when they see that a leader cares and takes an interest in them.
 Try it.
 I guarantee you will see a big difference.